rebeccax06/SP_25_UROP_ZEGRAS/README.md

 ## Features

 - **Interactive Map:** Built with Leaflet, the map displays an OpenStreetMap base layer.
+The default overlay shown is LTS1
 - **Data Layers:**
   - **GeoJSON Layer:** Visualizes features such as bike lanes, intersections, and points of interest.
   - **GeoTIFF Layer:** Displays travel time surfaces or isochrone maps.